 We look forward to hearing about the needs of BIPOC, Women-owned, LGBTQ, Rural, Veteran, disabled, and economically disadvantaged Vermont small businesses and start-ups and offering support for their legal needs.

-How will our work on the project fit into the larger picture of the project?
+How does our work on the project fit into the larger picture of the project?

 The Vermont Small Business Development Center has shared the following press release that explains this exciting program: